clemsadand/AirPollution/README.md

     ```bash
     python -m experiments.pinn_experiments --width=4 --epochs=0 --activation=tanh --restore_best_weights=True
     ```
-    Seting `epochs=0` will use default value in the script.
     This script will train and evaluate PINNs with different network architectures (number of neurons) and evaluation mesh sizes.
+Note that setting `epochs=0` will use default value defined for each mesh size.
 Results will be saved to `pinn_experimental_results/`.
 -   **CRBE Experiments:**
     ```bash
     python -m experiments.crbe_experiments